rhysd/actionlint/docs/config.md

     is available.
 - `config-variables`: [Configuration variables][vars].
 When an array is set, actionlint will check `vars` properties strictly.
   An empty array means no variable is allowed.
 The default value `null` disables the check.
-- `paths`: Configurations for specific file paths.
-This is a mapping from a file path glob pattern and the corresponding configuration.
+- `paths`: Configurations for specific file path patterns.
+This is a mapping from a glob pattern and the corresponding configuration.
   - `{glob}`: A file path glob pattern to apply the configuration.
-The path separator is always '/'. it is matched to the relative path from the repository root.
-For example, `.github/workflows/**/*.yaml` matches all the workflow files (its name ending with `.yaml`).
+The path separator is always '/'.
+It is matched to the relative path from the repository root.
+For example `.github/workflows/**/*.yaml` matches all the workflow files (with `.yaml` file extension).
 For the glob syntax, please read the [doublestar][] library's documentation.
     - `ignore`: The configuration to ignore (filter) the errors by the error messages.
 This is an array of regular expressions.
-      It is similar to the `-ignore` command line option.
+When one of the patterns matches the error message, the error will be ignored.
+It's similar to the `-ignore` command line option.

 ## Generate the initial configuration